 Sealy has been making mattresses for humans for over 140 years, and they’ve used that experience to make beds for our furry friends as well.
 Their orthopedic dog beds have four different elements to maximize your dog’s comfort: energy gel to keep your dog cool, memory foam to contour to their body, orthopedic foam to stop pressure points, and a charcoal foam base for additional support and to help with odors.

-Brindle’s orthopedic foam bed has a wrap-around bolster with a convenient cutout to allow your pet easy access to its cushy interior.
-Its removable velvet cover is machine washable to make it extra easy to keep your dog’s bed clean and fresh.
+Brindle’s orthopedic foam bed has a wrap-around velvet bolster with a convenient cutout to allow your pet easy access to its cushy interior.
+It also has a removable machine-washable cover, making it extra easy to keep your dog’s bed clean and fresh.

 The Tail End